t-ott/stormcatchments/README.md

 ## Determining subsurface flow direction

-Resolving the flow direction of subsurface stormwater networks, which is doing during ```network.Network.resolve_directions()```, can be done in three ways:
+Resolving the flow direction of subsurface stormwater networks, which is done during ```network.Network.resolve_directions()```, can be done in three ways:
 1) ```from_sources```: This is the default.
 This method traces networks upstream from their discharge points.
-This assumes that subnetworks are comprised of one or more flow sink that flow to a single flow source.
+This assumes that subnetworks are comprised of one or more flow sinks that flow to a single flow source.
 If multiple flow sources are connected to a given flow sink, this method will run into issues since determining which flow source is the terminal node in the graph would need to incorporate pipe elevation data somehow.
 2) ```vertex_order```: This defines the subsurface flow direction using the order of verticies in the line data (flowing from the first to last vertex).
 3) ```vertex_order_r```: This is the same as above, but in reverse (flowing from last to first vertex).